MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlockRenderLighting.md

 4. Add a friendly name in ***terrain_texture.json*** by navigating to ***custom_block_resource_pack/textures*** and editing the ***terrain_texture.json*** file.
 1. Navigate to ***custom_block_resource_pack/texts/en_US.lang*** and add a localized named for the bubble fish.
-1. Optionally, you can add an entry to blocks.json to give this block a sound.
-But remember, if you are using custom geometry and materials, an entry in blocks.json is completely optional, so we did not add one for this block.
+1. Finally, you can add an entry to blocks.json to give this block a sound.
+Remember, if you are using custom geometry and materials an entry in blocks.json is completely optional, so we did not add one for this block.

 Whew, that was a lot to cover...
 Great work!